 - Increase your high-density lipoprotein (HDL) cholesterol, the "good" cholesterol that offers protection from heart disease

-Your doctor may suggest a single drug or a combination of cholesterol medications.
-Here's an overview of benefits, cautions and possible side effects for common classes of cholesterol medications.
+Your doctor might suggest a single drug or a combination of cholesterol medications.
+Here's an overview of the pros and cons for common classes of cholesterol medications.